 - Air Brushing – Glaze can also be applied using a spray.
 This is a good way of applying an even thin coat.
 It can also be used to apply an even gradient between two glaze colors.

-Although you have these options in applying your glaze, brushing is the most common method for beginners.
+Although you have these options for applying your glaze, brushing is the most common method for beginners.
 So, really all you need to get going is some bisque pottery, some glaze, and a brush.
 If you want to know more about your options for glazing pottery at home, check out this article.

 Key Tips on Glazing Pottery